 Opposite Olaf’s musings you’ll see the board between Garrett, another member of the design team.
 He can tailor a page like a fine suit, but don’t look toward the top right –it looks like he struggles with analog clocks.

 We don’t know what Olaf is doing here, but it looks important.
 Plotting the shortest way to getting his Costco shopping done, perhaps.

 Sean always has some sort of strategy plotted out on his white board.
 And by the way, he is a doting daddy, can you tell?

 We even keep a whiteboard in the breakroom that rotates subjects every few days.
-If someone has an idea, they throw it up there and wait for retorts as we swim in and out for coffee, tea, and (on Fridays) our front-end developer Scott’s biscuits.
+If someone has an idea, they throw it up there and wait for retorts as we swim in and out for coffee, tea, and (on Fridays) biscuits made by our front-end developer, Scott.
 This board is from last fall, when the Carolinas saw unprecedented rainfall.

 Some of our clients like to have meetings at our place rather than theirs, just so they can write on our giant white board.
 But we can’t show those.